MicrosoftDocs/win32/desktop-src/tablet/calldivideresultsstrokeids.md

 ---
-Description: 'Retrieves the Id properties for the IInkStrokeDisp objects of the coresponding word, line, paragraph, or drawing determined by ink analysis.' ms.assetid: 'f05ffa3b-2a47-46fe-bb8f-e682aa094b69'
+Description: Retrieves the Id properties for the IInkStrokeDisp objects of the coresponding word, line, paragraph, or drawing determined by ink analysis. ms.assetid: f05ffa3b-2a47-46fe-bb8f-e682aa094b69
 title: CallDivideResultsStrokeIds function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CallDivideResultsStrokeIds function

-Retrieves the [**Id**](iinkstrokedisp-id.md) properties for the [**IInkStrokeDisp**](iinkstrokedisp.md) objects of the coresponding word, line, paragraph, or drawing determined by ink analysis.
+Retrieves the [**Id**](/windows/win32/msinkaut/nf-msinkaut-iinkstrokedisp-get_id?branch=master) properties for the [**IInkStrokeDisp**](/windows/win32/msinkaut/nn-msinkaut-iinkstrokedisp?branch=master) objects of the coresponding word, line, paragraph, or drawing determined by ink analysis.

 This function is not intended to be used by application code.